Events and entertainment at Alert Level 1

-At Alert Level 2, you can travel to other regions that are at Alert Level 1 or 2 to attend a concert, conference, sports game or any other public event.
-If the event is in an Alert Level 2 region, the 100 person limit applies.
+At Alert Level 2, you can travel to other regions that are at Alert Level 1 or 2 to attend a concert, conference, sports game or any other event.
+If the event is in an Alert Level 2 region, the gathering limits apply.

-At Alert Level 2, public facilities such as libraries, art galleries and museums can open.
+At Alert Level 2, public venues such as libraries, art galleries and museums can open.
 Public venues also include indoor recreation facilities — for example, swimming pools, gyms and health clubs.

-If people can safely maintain 1 metre physical distance, there is no limit on how many people can be inside.
-Some facilities may choose to limit the number of visitors to meet physical distancing requirements.
-Please follow the instructions of the facility you go to, and be prepared to queue.
+If people can safely maintain 2 metre physical distance, there is no limit on how many people can be inside.
+Some venues may choose to limit the number of visitors to meet physical distancing requirements.
+Please follow the instructions of the venue, and be prepared to queue.